 Lighting control system for auditoriums and lecture halls

-Our recommendation for auditoriums and lecture halls and is the lighting control system e-Sense Organic.
+Our recommendation for auditoriums and lecture halls and is the lighting control system Organic Response.
 Each luminaire is equipped with a sensor for the optimally interconnected occupancy detection.
 The combination with EnOcean pushbuttons and their different scenario option, creates the perfect plug-n-play system with flexibility for auditoriums and lecture halls.